Occupation Report ยท Property & Real Estate

 Your personalised plan

-Building Managers score 47/100 on average — but your score depends on seniority, location, and skills.
+Building Managers score 47/100 on average — but your score turns on how much of your week is Planned Maintenance Scheduling (60% exposed), and on seniority and sector.

 Not a Building Manager?
 Check your own score.